Graduate School of Medical Sciences

 WCGS IMSD-Ex

-The Weill Cornell IMSD program is designed for (but not limited to) :
+The Weill Cornell IMSD program is designed for:

 • Incoming 1st year PhD students at Weill Cornell Graduate School

-• Individuals who can commit to a summer rotation and the Early Start Program (start date July 1st, 2024)
+• Individuals who can commit to the Early Start Program

-Eligible WCGS PhD students complete a short application to be considered for selection by the IMSD Admissions Committee composed of program leadership and graduate program directors.
-Applications are sent to accepted students with a deadline of April 16th.
-Four students are selected as IMSD fellows each year.
-Students are admitted to the IMSD program on the basis of their future potential for success in the program as evidenced by their IMSD and graduate school application and interviews.
+• Eligible WCGS PhD students complete a short application to be considered for selection by the IMSD Admissions Committee, composed of IMSD program leadership and WCGS graduate program directors.
+A call for applications is sent to accepted students in early July.
+Four students are selected as IMSD fellows each year and notified in early August.

 Benefits